 Principles, standards and procedures underlying the audit of financial statements.
 Topics include the legal aspects of auditing, internal control, preparation of related working papers and the audit report.
 Prerequisite: BUAD 302.

 Preparation of federal and state income tax returns for low-income individuals.
 (Cross-listed with University of Notre Dame, College of Business Administration course ACCT 40660-Tax Assistance Program.)
 Graded S/U. Prerequisite: BUAD 304.
 May be repeated for credit.
+Course does not apply to the over 19 credit hour charge.

 Study of the federal tax law as it relates to the taxation of individuals, corporations, partnerships, estates, and trusts.
 Other advanced topics include emphasis on tax research and tax planning.
 Prerequisite: BUAD 304.